mkrechetov/mkrechetov.github.io/_posts/2022-11-11-CascadeMLE.markdown

 Symbolic probabilities
 =========

 First, I create a graphviz graph.
 Nodes of this graph correspond to states of the Cascade Model, and edges correspond to transition events (samples of infection spreads from infected to susceptible nodes).
-Dictionary "leafs" will store these probabilites for 'final' states with no infected nodes.
+Dictionary "leafs" will store these probabilities for 'final' states with no infected nodes.

 ```
 g = gv.Digraph('G', filename='process.gv', engine='dot', strict=True)